 Using LeadIQ Integrations

-Now that you have an account on LeadIQ and have installed the Prospector extension, the real question becomes: How do you best utilize LeadIQ in your workflow?
-Not everyone wants to use an integration like Salesforce, Outreach, or other tools, and instead want to manually handle their lists.
+Now that you have an account on LeadIQ and have installed the Identify extension, the real question becomes: How do you best utilize LeadIQ in your workflow?
+Not everyone wants to use an integration like Salesforce, Outreach, or other tools and instead want to handle their lists manually.

 The primary integration we support is Salesforce.
 Since most of our customers use Salesforce as part of their workflow for list building, we have designed our system to make getting Lead data into Salesforce as easy as possible.
 Click capture in the extension and tada, the lead is now placed into Salesforce.
 It is easy to see the advantage of capturing to Salesforce directly, but it doesn't always fit all workflows.